shwetabishtt/Store-Analysis-Dashbaord-Excel-/README.md

 - Focus marketing efforts in **Maharashtra**, **Karnataka**, and **Uttar Pradesh**.
 - Leverage **Amazon**, **Flipkart**, and **Myntra** by offering personalized ads, discounts, and coupons.

 ---

-## How to Use the Dashboard
-1. Open the Excel file.
-2. Navigate to the **Dashboard** sheet.
-3. Use the **Slicers** to filter data dynamically by gender, age group, states, and other dimensions.
-4. Analyze the visualizations to derive insights.

----